 It would help if you had a strong idea of the types of top-notch, available shirt printing methods.
-Even before you go for a shirt printing machine, you better learn the types of t-shirt printing.
+Even before you go for a shirt printing machine, you better learn the types of t-shirts printing.
 Do you know why?
 Simply because it will help you come up with a better decision.

-Let’s say you are a t-shirt printing startup.
+Let’s say you are a t-shirt printing london startup.
 Then it is a must for you to get familiar with all the available types so that you can smartly meet your customers’ demands.
 And even if you are a customer just trying to secure sound knowledge to get the best result with your small or bulk t shirt print order, this guide is also for you.

 Types of T-shirt Printing

 This guide will help you understand what a wide range of t-shirt printing methods is there!
 Just go through them one by one to see which one is ideal for you.

 Want to know how to screen print t shirts?

 Well, for printing in bulk, screen printing or silkscreen printing is the most popular printing method.
 This method uses screens to apply ink to the t-shirts.
 It requires a stencil and a nylon mesh to work.
 The nylon mesh holds the stencil in position.
 You need to press up against cloth to place paint onto t-shirts one colour per screen.

 The equipment you require is screens, exposure unit, press, and dryer to create screen printed t shirts.

 You may wonder about the variations oft shirtscreen printing techniques.
 These are-

 Glow in the dark finish